 Let me cite another example.
-Earlier this year, there was heightened violence and the international attention was once again focused on Darfur.
+Earlier MID's duty to ensure that the displaced are this year, there was heightened violence and the international attention was once again focused on Darfur.
 I am proud to say that many civilians who were unfortunately displaced turned to UNAMID team sites.

 On many other occasions, thousands came to live around the perimeter of the Mission's team sites.
-We accommodated the displaced and arranged for humanitarian services to be provided-food, water, medication, and so forth- until they felt secure enough to move to the IDP camps and, in some cases, even back to their communities.
+We accommodated the displaced and arranged for humanitarian services to be provided-food, water, medication, and so forth-until they felt secure enough to move to the IDP camps and, in some cases, even back to their communities.
 UNAMID has amply demonstrated its capacity, ability and determination to meet the mandate of protection of civilians, especially when we were really tested during February up to early May 2014.